 Source Code Structure

 Section titled “Source Code Structure”The AL60's firmware is modular.
 It consists of a core ESPHome YAML configuration, additional package files, and a custom external component.
-You can find the full source code on the GitHub project.
+You can find the full source code and additional documentation in the GitHub project.

 - al60.yaml Main device configuration